-I learned tons about care and cultivation along the way, and this year, the surviving orchid put out a spike for me.
-I can't tell you how excited I am to see what color my blooms are going to be.
+I learned tons about care and cultivation along the way, and my surviving orchid eventually put out a spike for me.
+I can't tell you how excited I was to see what color my blooms would be.

 The Retail Truth